finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### External synonym

 External synonyms are defined inside the synonym source declaration so the synonym keyword and the synonym source are not required in every synonym.
 A synonym is added to an attribute by referencing the type and attribute name and then declaring the synonym to add as the synonym body enclosed in square brackets `[..]`.
-The code below removes all the synonyms from the `fuel` attribute of `EngineSpecification` as well as removing the synonyms for the `FuelEnum` for `Diesel` and `Gasoline`, so then adds in a new synonym:
+The code below removes all the synonyms from the `fuel` attribute of `EngineSpecification`, then adds in a new synonym:

 ```
 synonym source EXTERNAL_SYNONYM_EXAMPLE_8 extends EXTERNAL_SYNONYM_EXAMPLE_8_BASE_2